Racism controversies at the University of Ottawa

-In recent years, several incidents of apparent racism have occurred at the University of Ottawa, located in Ottawa, Ontario, Canada.
+Several incidents of alleged racism have occurred at the University of Ottawa, located in Ottawa, Ontario, Canada.
 Some students and staff members have labelled these incidents as racism.

-Black student handcuffed on campus (2020)
+Black student handcuffed on campus

-In mid-June of 2020, a Black male student was carded and detained for two hours.
-This student was later identified as Jamal Boyce, the vice president of the student's association in his program.
+In mid-June 2019, a Black male student was carded and detained for two hours, who was later identified as Jamal Boyce, the vice president of the student's association in his program.